deepfakes/faceswap/README.md

 This is the code from [deepfakes' faceswap project](https://www.reddit.com/user/deepfakes/).

+**Notice** this is NOT the repo of reddit.com/user/deepfakes .
+This is a purposely created repo/user for this project.
+(If deepfakes want to take ownership of this repo he is welcomed to do so.
+(Just raise an issue))

 # deepfakes_faceswap
 You'll find here the code for the project.
 The original code is in the first commits of the master.